New here? Start with Start Here: Orientation and Reading Path in the pinned section below.

 This site is my record of an extended theurgic and alchemical process: the completion of the Great Work and the formation of the Greater Stone.
 I do not set this down only to reflect on it but to share how the process unfolded in practice, with its real progression and visible outcomes.
 The method throughout is pathworking, a practice long attested by figures such as Zosimos of Panopolis and Jacob Boehme as a way of engaging directly with the operations of transformation.

-Development of the Work
+Fortress of the Mind

 The Sword